googlesamples/mlkit/ios/showcase/translate-showcase/README.md

 ## How to use the app

 This app demonstrates live text translate using the camera:
-* Open the app and point the bounding box of the camera at a text of interest.
-The recognized text and it's detected language will show up on the top part of the bottom sheet.
+* Open the app and point the bounding box of the camera at any text of interest.
+The recognized text and it's detected language will show up on the upper part of the bottom sheet.
-* As you keep the camera stable to recognize a text, you'll see the translated version of this text on the bottom in real-time using the on-device Translate API.
+* As text is recognized within the bounding box, you'll see the translated version of this text appear on the bottom in real-time using the ML Kit on-device Translate API.
-* You can also switch the translate language using the chips below, or clicking the "More" chip to search & select any of the 59 languages available.
+* You can also switch the language you’d like to translate to using the chips below, or clicking the "More" chip to search & select any of the 59 languages available.

 ## License
 © Google, 2019.
 Licensed under an [Apache-2](./LICENSE) license.